 Pattaya might not be the most attractive seaside resort in Thailand, but it is undeniably one of the most popular.
 Attracting visitors from around the world, the resort is lively and cosmopolitan.
 The proximity to Bangkok also makes it a popular weekend destination for those living or working in the Thai capital.
 Pattaya certainly has its critics and some of the brasher nightlife won’t be to everybody’s liking.
 However, the many repeat visitors to Pattaya can justifiably say that the resort has a great location, is easy to get around and enjoys some world-class hotels and facilities.
 The city is a melting pot of all nations and people from all parts of Thailand.
-Whilst the bar scene, go-go bars and neon lights of Central and South Pattaya are prominent, the resort has much more to offer.
+Although the bar scene and neon lights of Central and South Pattaya are prominent, the resort has much more to offer.

-Where to Stay
+Where to stay in Pattaya

-Central Pattaya
+Booking.comCentral Pattaya

 As the name would suggest, this is an excellent location close to shops, restaurants, nightlife and the beach.
 There are plenty of accommodation choices in central Pattaya, but if you’re after a quiet night it might be best to avoid some of the rooms available on Soi 6, 7 and 8 because it does get very noisy at night.